shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 This definition is very similar to the definition of a process.
 In fact, in a traditional operating system, each process has an address space and a single thread of control.

 Suppose we have 3 independent tasks to run (independent as in they are able to be run concurrently).![](threads-and-processes.png)

-Process are not the only things that feed as input to the scheduler

-Process and Threads
-3 independent tasks (able to be run concurrently)
-If we launch 3 processes, we get 3 stream of instructions.

-Instead, what if combine the thread into one process.

-Number of circles are different → Address space

-Every process gets a unique address space
+We could launch 3 processes (left), resulting in 3 streams of instructions.
+Since each set of processes gets a unique address space, we are left with 3 sets of address spaces to manage.

-In the right, 3 threads reside in a singular address space

-⇾ Note that each thread can access each other's memory.
-If one thread stores a value, the other threads can read/modify it.
+What if, instead, we combine the threads into one process (right)?
+Note that now the 3 threads reside in a singular address space.
+That means each thread can access another thread's memory.
+If one threads stores a value to memory, another thread is able to read or modify it.

-Threads communicate by reading and writing a shared memory location.
+In fact, this is what allows threads to communicate with each other: they read and write to a shared memory location.

+In our 3 process approach, h

 In the left, how do we let each of the processes talk to each other?
 1. Write to the file/then read to the file